OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

-where `header` is the token header in JSON, `payload` is the token body in JSON, and `hash` is the signature of the header appended to payload using the algorithm described in the `header` all joined together by a period.
+where `header` is the token header in JSON, `payload` is the token body in JSON, and `hash` is the signature of the header appended to payload using the algorithm described in the `header`, all joined together by a period.

 An example of a valid RS256 JWS client secret is show below:

 `eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsImtpZCI6Im5jNjNkaGFTZGQ4MnczMnVkeDZ2In0.eyJhYyI6IlBpMmRZLUZCeFpxTHg4MWxUYkRNNFdHbEkiLCJpYXQiOjE0MTg0MjExMDIsImF1ZCI6Imh0dHBzOi8vcHJvdmlkZXIub2FkYS1kZXYuY29tL3Rva2VuIiwiaXNzIjoiM2tsYXh1ODM4YWthaGYzOGFjdWNhaXg3M0BpZGVudGl0eS5vYWRhLWRldi5jb20ifQ.Te_NzrMTfrMaIldbIPRm5E0MnI1SjBf1G_19MslsJVdDSIUj_9YMloa4iTt_ztuJD4G0IP77AfU2x-XHqTjB8LybDlL8nyDERQhO8KNV3jbPKpKNsndZx5LDGX1XKJNH53IE4GB9Le8CE3TZNdVPxxuJcNi4RGYk0RJtdv6h1bo`

+Where:

-Where the `header` decodes to:
+`header` decodes to:
 ```json
 {
   "typ": "JWT",